deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

 Signal Processing
 -----------------

-Before plotting the spectra, let's add some line broadening to the resonances.
-For this, we create a SignalProcessor object initialized with a list of operations that gives a convolution with a Lorentizan line shape.
-For the :math:`^{1}\text{H}` spectrum, we create a SignalProcessor object with an exponential apodization that gives a full-width-half-maximum (FWHM) of 1 Hz, while for the :math:`^{13}\text{C}` spectrum  we create an otherwise identical SignalProcessor object that gives a FWHM of 20 Hz.
+Before plotting the spectra, add some line broadening to the resonances.
+For this, create a SignalProcessor object initialized with a list of operations that give a convolution with a Lorentzian line shape.
+For the :math:`^{1}\text {H}` spectrum, create a SignalProcessor object with an exponential apodization that gives a full-width-half-maximum (FWHM) of 1 Hz, while for the :math:`^ {13}\text{C}` spectrum, create an otherwise identical SignalProcessor object that gives an FWHM of 20 Hz.

 .. plot::
     :context: close-figs